-From there, museum-goers can examine live colonies of soil bacteria that help sustain terrestrial environments, or delve into ocean depths with a Harvard scientist to uncover secrets about bizarre microbial sea life.
-Captivating specimen displays and models from the collections of Harvard’s Museum of Comparative Zoology and the Harvard Medical School highlight ways microbes engage with and sustain bodies of all animals, from termites to humans.
+From there, visitors can examine live colonies of soil bacteria that help sustain terrestrial environments and they can delve into ocean depths with a Harvard scientist to uncover secrets about bizarre microbial sea life.
+Captivating specimen displays and models from the collections of Harvard’s Museum of Comparative Zoology and the Harvard Medical School highlight the ways in which microbes engage with and sustain bodies of all animals, from termites to humans.

 This project was made possible in part through grants from the Alfred P. Sloan Foundation and the National Science Foundation, and a generous gift from Clark Bernard MBA ‘68 and Susana Bernard.
-We would also like to thank Harvard’s Microbial Science Initiative for its support and guidance in planning the exhibition.
+We would also like to thank guest curators Scott Chimileski and Roberto Kolter, and Harvard’s Microbial Science Initiative for its support and guidance in planning the exhibition.

 Invisible world comes to light, Harvard Gazette